Single trusted qubit is necessary and sufficient for quantum realisation of extremal no-signaling correlations

-We consider the set of general time-ordered no-signaling boxes in the scenario of sequential non-locality as obeying the time-ordered no-signaling constraints in addition to those of normalization and non-negativity, and denote this set as $\textbf{TONS}\left[\textbf{B}\left(2; (\vec{m}_A, \vec{d}_A); (\vec{m}_B, \vec{d}_B) \right)\right]$.
-The boxes within the Time-Ordered No-Signaling polytope that in addition satisfy the integrality constraint, where each entry is in $\{0,1\}$ are said to be Time-Ordered Local Deterministic boxes.
-The convex hull of these boxes forms the classical or Time-Ordered Local polytope denoted by $\textbf{TOLoc}\left[\textbf{B}\left(2; (\vec{m}_A, \vec{d}_A); (\vec{m}_B, \vec{d}_B) \right)\right]$ \cite{GWCAN}.
+We consider the set of general Time-Ordered No-Signaling (TONS) boxes in the scenario of sequential non-locality as obeying the time-ordered no-signaling constraints (where there is no-signaling between all rounds of Alice and all rounds of Bob, while signaling is allowed between past rounds of Alice (Bob) to future rounds of Alice (Bob)) in addition to those of normalization and non-negativity, and denote this set as $\textbf{TONS}\left[\textbf{B}\left(2; (\vec{m}_A, \vec{d}_A); (\vec{m}_B, \vec{d}_B) \right)\right]$.
+The important subset of TONS boxes is the classical Time-Ordered Local Deterministic polytope, denoted by $\textbf{TOLoc}\left[\textbf{B}\left(2; (\vec{m}_A, \vec{d}_A); (\vec{m}_B, \vec{d}_B) \right)\right]$, which is the convex hull of all boxes where all entries are integral, i.e., in $\{0,1\}$.
 The boxes obtainable by performing general sequential quantum measurements on a quantum state of arbitrary dimension form the set of sequential quantum correlations denoted by $\textbf{Qseq}\left[\textbf{B}\left(2; (\vec{m}_A, \vec{d}_A); (\vec{m}_B, \vec{d}_B) \right)\right]$.
 These sets are defined explicitly in the Supplemental Material \cite{Sup}.
-We are interested in the question whether quantum correlations can realize the extremal boxes of the Time-Ordered No-Signaling polytope, where an extremal box or a vertex is one that cannot be expressed as a non-trivial convex combination of boxes in the TONS polytope.
-This fundamental question in quantum foundations gains additional interest in device-independent quantum cryptography due to the simple but powerful fact that extremal quantum correlations are automatically decoupled from any systems held by a potential adversary \cite{Barrett2005}.
-By considering an extension to the scenario of sequential non-locality \cite{NPA2, BBS} of the well-known NPA hierarchy \cite{NPA} of semi-definite programming relaxations to the set of quantum correlations, and developing the techniques from \cite{RTHHPRL} to this scenario, we show the following result (the full proof is deferred to the Supplemental material \cite{Sup}).
+We ask the question whether quantum correlations can realize the extremal boxes of the general TONS polytope, where an extremal box or a vertex is one that cannot be expressed as a non-trivial convex combination of boxes in the polytope.
+This fundamental question in quantum foundations gains additional interest in DI quantum cryptography due to the simple but powerful fact that extremal quantum correlations are automatically decoupled from any systems held by any no-signaling adversary \cite{Barrett2005}.
+By considering an extension to the scenario of sequential non-locality \cite{NPA2, BBS} of the well-known NPA hierarchy \cite{NPA} of semi-definite programming relaxations to the set of quantum correlations, and developing the techniques from \cite{RTHHPRL} to this scenario, we prove (see \cite{Sup}) the following.